-2016 Actions
+2017 Actions

 Rhode Island is last in the US in new units permitted for development, overall and per capita.
 State agencies continued to work with municipalities and private developers to reduce the cost of construction.
-The Rhode Island Builders Association convened a permitting think tank each quarter in 2016 to work with state and local officials to solve permitting and inspection issues in the state.

-Rhode Island Housing participated in research and outreach associated with improving policies to remove barriers to affordable housing, including the development of multifamily by-right zones in every town, implementing a statewide accessory dwelling unit policy for elderly or disabled family members, protecting the tax policy.
+RIHousing participated in research and outreach associated with improving policies to remove barriers to affordable housing, including the development of multifamily by-right zones in every town, implementing a statewide accessory dwelling unit policy for elderly or disabled family members, protecting the tax policy.